openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/install.rst

 .. note:: Running a Fuel plugin that you built yourself is at your own risk and will not be supported.

-To install the StackLight Infrastructure Alerting Plugin from source, first prepare an environment to build the RPM file.
+To install the StackLight Infrastructure Alerting plugin from source, first prepare an environment to build the RPM file.
 The recommended approach is to build the RPM file directly onto the Fuel Master node, so that you will not have to copy that file later on.